SergeySmith/propolis/README.md

 Propolis project is a collection of custom Hive UDFs that were not found (to the best of our current knowledge) in Hive.

+## Requirements
+* Java 8 or later
+* Apache Maven
+* Apache Hadoop 2.6.0 or later
+* Apache Hive 1.2.1 to run tests with [HiveRunner](https://github.com/klarna/HiveRunner) (if you change Hive version don't forget to add `-DskipTests`)
+* HBase 1.2.0 or later

+(You can always try to build the project with your custom versions by editing pom.xml)

 ## Quickstart
 * Clone the sources and build the jar file:
 ```bash